rffontenelle/cleanlib32/README.md

-  NAME
+# Clean lib32 packages!

-      cleanlib32 - Remove unneeded lib32 packages from your Arch Linux system
+Remove unneeded lib32 packages from your Arch Linux system.

-  DESCRITION

-      Use cleanlib32 to easily remove lib32 packages marked as "installed as dependency" of another, but not need anymore.
-Target packages will be displayed and will $PROGRAM will give you a chance to cancel, in case you do not want to remove at least one of them.
+# Description

+Use this command-line script when you feel you have too much lib32 packages installed and you want to cleanup your system.

+Ok, but how does it work?

+Each time you run it, it will look for lib32 packages currently marked as "installed as dependency for another package" in the "Install Reason" (pacman -Qi <pkg>).
+If listed packages are desnecessary, it will uninstall them, with user's approval.

+You'll probably want to run this script more than once, as some lib32 might be not necessary anymore after uninstalling another one.

-      Note that lib32 packages not marked as dependency will not be removed.
+P.S.: packages not marked as "installed as dependency" will not be listed neither removed.

-  AUTHOR
-      josephgbr <rafael.f.f1@gmail.com>
+# Contributing

+If you wish to contribute to this software, please fork it on GitHub, push your change to a named branch, then send me a pull request.

+You can also help me reach an users in your language.
+With Transifex, you can help translate this software into your own language.

+# License

+The source code is licensed under the GNU General Public License Version 3, which you can find in the COPYING file.